Latte Art for Beginners: First Steps Toward the Rose

 BEGINNER

-Pour the milk while tilting the cup.
+Pour the milk by tilting the cup.
 Start high, then bring the pitcher closer.
 The milk flow creates a round shape that pushes the crema to the sides.
 Finish with a straight line in the center.

 DIFFICULTY